Anastasia (1997 film): Plot

-Watching the meeting, Rasputin's albino bat minion Bartok notices his master's dormant reliquary suddenly revived by Anya's presence.
-It drags him down to limbo, where he finds an undead Rasputin confined.
+Rasputin's albino bat sidekick, Bartok, is nearby and notices his master's dormant reliquary revived by Anya's presence; it drags him to limbo, where he finds Rasputin has survived.
 Enraged to hear that Anastasia escaped the curse, Rasputin sends his demonic minions from the reliquary to kill her.
-The demons sabotage the trio's train as they leave Leningrad, and later try to lure Anya into sleepwalking off their ship bound for France.
-The trio unwittingly foil both attempts, forcing Rasputin and Bartok to travel to the surface to kill Anya personally.
-During their journey, as Dimitri and Vladimir teach Anya court etiquette and her family's history, Dimitri and Anya begin to fall in love.
+They sabotage the trio's train as it leaves St. Petersburg and later try to lure Anya into sleepwalking off their ship to France.
+The trio unwittingly foil both attempts, forcing Rasputin and Bartok to travel back to the surface to kill Anya.
+Meanwhile, as Dimitri and Vlad teach Anya court etiquette and about the Romanov family's history, Dimitri and Anya begin to fall in love.

-The trio eventually reach Paris and go to see Marie, who has given up the search after meeting numerous impostors.
+The trio eventually reach Paris and visit Marie, who has given up on finding Anastasia after meeting numerous impostors.
 Despite this, Marie's cousin Sophie quizzes Anya to confirm her identity.
-Though Anya gives every answer taught to her, Dimitri realizes she is the real Anastasia when she vaguely recalls how he helped her escape the palace siege.
-Sophie, also convinced, arranges a meeting with Marie at the Palais Garnier.
-There, Dimitri tries to establish an introduction, but Marie refuses, believing Anya will be another impostor and having already heard of Dimitri's initial scheme to con her.
+Though Anya gives every answer taught to her, Dimitri finally realizes she is the real Anastasia when she vaguely recalls him helping her escape the palace siege.
+Sophie, also convinced, arranges a meeting with Marie at the Palais Garnier where they watch the Russian ballet version of Cinderella.
+There, Dimitri tries to establish an introduction but Marie refuses, having heard of Dimitri's initial scheme.
 Anya overhears the conversation and angrily leaves.
 Dimitri later abducts Marie in her car to force her to see Anya, finally convincing her when he presents the music box Anastasia dropped during their escape.
-As Marie and Anya converse, Anya regains her memories before the two sing the lullaby the music box plays.
-Marie recognizes Anya as Anastasia, and the two are joyfully reunited.
+As Marie and Anya converse, Anya regains her memories; the pair sing the lullaby the music box plays, and are joyfully reunited.

-Marie offers Dimitri the reward money the next day, recognizing him as the servant boy who saved them, but he declines it and leaves to return to the Soviet Union.
-At her return celebration, Anya is informed by her grandmother of Dimitri's gesture, leaving her torn between staying or going with him.
-Anya walks off to the Pont Alexandre III, where Rasputin entraps her, while Bartok abandons Rasputin.
-Dimitri returns to save Anya, but is attacked by a Black Pegasus statue enchanted by Rasputin.
-In the struggle, Anya gets hold of Rasputin's reliquary and crushes it under her foot, avenging her family as Rasputin's demons turn on and destroy him, thus ending the Romanov curse.
+Marie offers Dimitri the reward, recognizing him as the servant boy who saved them, but he declines and intends to leave for St. Petersburg, bidding Vlad farewell.
+At Anastasia's return celebration, Marie informs her of Dimitri's gesture, leaving Anastasia torn between staying or going with him.
+Anastasia is then lured to the Pont Alexandre III, where Rasputin traps and attacks her, though Bartok refuses to help him any longer.
+Dimitri returns to save her, but is injured and knocked unconscious.
+In the struggle, Anastasia gets Rasputin's reliquary and crushes it, avenging her family as Rasputin disintegrates and dies.

-Anya and Dimitri elope, and Anya sends a farewell letter to Marie and Sophie, promising to return one day.
-Meanwhile, Bartok falls in love with a lady bat.
+In the aftermath, Anastasia and Dimitri reconcile; they elope, and Anastasia sends a farewell letter to Marie and Sophie, promising to return one day.
+Bartok shares a kiss with a female bat before bidding the audience farewell.